ChrisPC-39/see_through/README.md

 # see_through

-A Windows app made in Flutter.
+A Windows(?) app made in Flutter.
 "see_through" gives you the ability to always render the app on the screen.
 Check the examples for more details.

+The app should theoretically work for Windows, Linux and MacOS, however I am unable to build it for MacOS (because I don't own a Macbook) and I can't test it for Linux because I am too lazy to set it up.
+Oopsie!

 ## How to use